finix-payments/finix-flex-docs-generator/sections/guide_general_overview/definition.md

 authenticate and interface with the API.

-2. [Getting Started](#getting-started): A step-by-step guide demonstrating the basic workflow of charing a card.
+2. [Getting Started](#getting-started): A step-by-step guide demonstrating the basic workflow of charging a card.
 This guide will walk you through provisioning merchant accounts, tokenizing cards, charging those cards, and finally settling (i.e. payout) those funds out to your merchants.